 What to do if the weather really won't cooperate

-We personally prefer burgers that are grilled outside, but sometimes that’s just not possible when the weather is bad.
-In that case, you can always make your burgers indoors in a cast iron skillet on the stovetop.
+We personally prefer burgers that are grilled outside, but sometimes that's just not possible when the weather is bad.
+In that case, you can always make air fryer hamburgers, which are almost just as good, or make your burgers indoors in a cast iron skillet on the stovetop.

 Just drizzle a little olive oil into a heavy duty pan set over high heat, then sear like the burgers by placing them in the pan and leaving them alone!
 Treat them like you would any good steak and don't move them around for at least 3-5 minutes so they can develop a nice crust on one side before flipping and cooking on the other side, just like on the grill.